Paggylyn/Paggylyn/README.md

     <img width="2000" src=https://github.com/user-attachments/assets/35c20880-0845-422b-b01f-57cea734c7a4
 </p>

-ATTENTION: Copy my skins without my permission, and I'll personally draw and quarter you infront of your own home.
+ATTENTION: Copy my skins without my permission, and I'll personally draw and quarter you infront of your own house for everyone to watch.
+Don't know what that is?
+Look up "Drawing and quartering execution method".

 DNI list: